What is a Medical Resident?: A Complete Guide

 Residents may be eligible for student tax breaks depending on where the program is based.
 While many countries consider a resident an employee, some states classify a medical resident as a student.

-Here is a table of yearly salaries of med residents from each state.
+Here is a table of the yearly salaries of medical residents from each state.

 State Avg.
 Salary